wolfberryllc/MetaIoT-Cloud/README.md

-# MetaIoT is a sensor to Hyperledger and Blockchain storage project, that takes you from sensor to storage with AR visualization
+# MetaIoT is a sensor to Hyperledger and Blockchain project, that takes you from sensor to storage with AR visualization

 ## Phase 1 *Available now - Sensor to Data Visualization and Storage ✅